Raising the Timber Frame

 Reviewing the work:

-This was a happy moment – the first shape that remotely resembled a house was formed!
-During the next week, we assembled and stacked up the other bents – ready to prop up and peg in for the following weekend!
+This was a happy moment - the first shape that remotely resembled a house was formed!
+During the following week, we assembled and stacked up the other bents - ready to prop up and peg in the next weekend!

-Climbing up and down off of the frame is fun and exhilarating!
-I can’t imagine doing it on much larger frames, the size that dad has constructed by hand in the past!
-I wonder if the pipe in mouth makes it easier or more difficult?
+Climbing up and down from the frame is fun and exhilarating!
+I can’t imagine doing it on the MUCH LARGER frames, like Dad has been doing for so many years.
+I wonder if the pipe in his mouth makes it easier or more difficult?

-Now I’m just going to start adding 1,456,789 photos of the process, but please check out the youtube video edit of the whole process (to be posted after this photo post!).
-Also, feel free to ask me any questions about our strategy or the process in general!
+Now I’m just going to start adding 1,456,789 photos of the process, but if you missed it please check out the YouTube video edit of the whole process, here.

 We ended up finishing the bedroom portion the following day so that we had more time to make bigger braces for that particular section.